olesonlab/new_project_template/README.md

 - **Key Script**: `install_packages_and_load_libraries.R` to install and load necessary R packages for the project.

+### `renv/`

+- **Description**: Directory used by the `{renv}` package to manage the project’s R environment.
+It contains all the package versions and configurations required to reproduce the project’s setup.
+- **Usage**: Automatically created and managed by `{renv}` to ensure that the same package versions are used across different environments and by different users.

 ## Key Files

 ### Quarto Configuration